IanKlein6/Student-Records-App-MT/docs/DEVLOG.md

   - Security and email integration will be deferred until later, but key hooks will be structured into the models and routes now.
   - Testing will be continuous, with final audit before deployment.

-- Created two roadmap files:
+- Created two roadmap inside of roadmap.md:
   - A **Quick Overview** (high-level phase list)
   - A **Detailed Checklist** with tasks per phase and early security markers

 - Confirmed Linear issue structure:
   - Planning and implementation live in one Linear project
   - Use status flow + labels (e.g. `planning`, `excalidraw`, `backend`) instead of separate projects
-  - Diagram tickets will live in `Idea Dump` and be drawn as needed
+  - Tickets will live in `Idea Dump` and be drawn as needed

 - Decided to draw **five essential Excalidraw diagrams** before backend implementation:
   - Entity Relationship Diagram (ERD)